IBM/cloud-native-starter/documentation/OS4Requirements.md

 4. Open the file 'local.env' (created in the very beginning of this document)
 5. From the "Display Token" page, copy
    * the API token to APITOKEN in local.env
-   * the server URL from the Log in command to OS4SERVER in local.env
+   * the server URL (including https:// and portnumber!) from the Log in command to OS4SERVER in local.env

    ![Display Token](../images/displaytoken.png)